trane-project/trane-music/courses/major_scale/lesson_G_flat/exercise_6/back.md

-The note in degree number 6 of the G♭ major scale is E♭.
+The note in degree number 6 of the G♭ Major scale is E♭.